-Based on the EA's national scale third generation Risk of Flooding from Surface Water (RoFSW) map (November 2023), surface water risk to the site is predominantly very low.
+Based on the EA's national scale Risk of Flooding from Surface Water (RoFSW) map (November 2023), surface water risk to the site is predominantly very low.
 Approximately 1% of the site is at high surface water risk.
-A further 1% of the site is at medium risk and a further 4% is at low surface water risk, as shown in Table 3-1.
+A further 1% of the site is at medium risk and a further 2% is at low surface water risk, as shown in Table 3-1.

-In the high and medium risk event, surface water risk is confined to the channel of the unnamed tributary of Shirtcliff Brook, along the western site boundary.
+In the high, medium and low risk events, surface water risk is confined to the channel of the unnamed tributary of Shirtcliff Brook, flowing through the north of the site and along the eastern site boundary.
 In the low risk event additional ponding forms along the eastern site boundary.

-Greatest surface water depths in the medium risk event are between 0.3 and 0.6 m (Figure 3-1) with some areas of significant hazard (Figure 3-2).
-Safe access and escape routes may be achievable via Beaver Hill Road, leading to Flockton Road.
+Greatest surface water depths in the medium risk event are between 0.9 and 1.2 m (Figure 3-1) with areas of significant hazard (Figure 3-2), though these are within the channel.
+During the extreme event, safe access and escape routes may be achievable via Beaver Hill Road, leading to Flockton Road.